-Thus, logic programming is supported by admitting function calls with free variables (see "conc ys [x]" above) and constraints in the condition of a defining rule.
-Conditional rules have the form $l \mid c = r$ specifying that l is reducible to r if the condition c is satisfied (see the rule defining last above).
+Logic programming is supported by admitting function calls with free variables (see "conc ys [x]" above) and constraints in the condition of a defining rule.
+Conditional program rules have the form $l \mid c = r$ specifying that l is reducible to r if the condition c is satisfied (see the rule defining last above).
 A constraint is any expression of the built-in type Success.
 For instance, the trivial constraint success is an expression of type Success that denotes the always satisfiable constraint. " $c_1 \& c_2$ " denotes the concurrent conjunction of the constraints c_1 and c_2 , i.e., this expression is evaluated by proving both argument constraints concurrently.
-An equational constraint $e_1 = := e_2$ is satisfiable if both sides e_1 and e_2 are reducible to unifiable constructor terms.
-Specific Curry systems also support more powerful constraint structures, like arithmetic constraints on real numbers or finite domain constraints (e.g., PAKCS [13]).
+An equational constraint $e_1 = e_2$ is satisfiable if both sides e_1 and e_2 are reducible to unifiable constructor terms.
+Specific Curry systems also support more powerful constraint structures, like arithmetic constraints on real numbers or finite domain constraints (e.g., PAKCS [14]).

-Using functions instead of predicates has the advantage that the information provided by functional dependencies can be used to reduce the search space and evaluate goals in an optimal way [1].
+Using functions instead of predicates has the advantage that the information provided by functional dependencies can be used to reduce the search space and evaluate goals in an optimal way (e.g., shortest derivation sequences, minimal solution sets, see [1] for details).
 However, there are also situations where a relational style is preferable, e.g., for database applications as considered in this paper.
 This style is supported by considering predicates as functions with result type Success.
-For instance, a predicate isPrime that is satisfied if the argument (an integer number) is a prime can be modeled as a function with type isPrime :: Int -> Success isPrime 2 = success isPrime 3 = success isPrime 5 = success isPrime 7 = success Apart from syntactic differences, any pure logic program has a direct correspondence to a Curry program.
-For instance, a predicate isPrimePair that is satisfied if the arguments are primes that differ by 2 can be defined as follows:
+For instance, a predicate isPrime that is satisfied if the argument (an integer number) is a prime can be modeled as a function with type

+'''

+isPrime :: Int -> Success

+'''